Best Convertible Car Seat For Small Cars 2017 – Buyer’s Guide

 And always check if you have installed it properly before putting your kid on it and driving away.

-I have to say that all of these products are good buys – some may be a tad expensive but still worth every penny.
+I have to say that all of best convertible car seat for small cars are good buys – some may be a tad expensive but still worth every penny.
 They do the job they’re intended for – keep your baby safe, secure and comfortable.

 Overall, I’d say the clear winner for me among these five is the Diono Radian RXT All-in-One Convertible Car Seat.
 It has everything you need and more.